top of page

 Additional WCSC Camp Weeks

-WCSC is pleased to offer several additional camp weeks.
 Please see the descriptions below for additional WCSC experiences.
 These weeks are intended to be supplemental to our traditional summer camp programming, so we recommend each of these weeks to be attended in addition to our traditional camp experience.
 This is highly encouraged as these weeks serve to provide additional opportunities for campers to grow much deeper with each other and in Christ.

 Work Study Week is the first week of our summer camp season.
 This week is available at a reduced cost, because the campers and staff will work on service projects around the camp throughout the week.
 This week lives up to its name, as there are several opportunities for learning and discussion throughout the day, as well as two work periods, each about two hours long, during which the campers and staff will work on various projects to get the camp ready for the summer camp season.
 Some projects are manual labor, while others are more technical or less demanding.
 Campers will generally get to choose which projects they work on, and we will only ask that they work to their own ability (and we also provide as many water and rest breaks as needed).
 The camaraderie and atmosphere of the camp during the work periods is something special, where everyone is pitching in to get their jobs done, as the campers and staff see their work transform the camp throughout the week.
 Work Study Week also includes much of our traditional camp experience, including worship, teaching, fellowship, and organized activities.
 Campers are also divided into family groups.
 The blend of work, study, and fun activities truly allows the campers to grow in their relationships with one another and in Christ.

 Wilderness Camp is a unique take on the WCSC experience.
-This week is a bit more relaxed than our traditional camp weeks, and there is more focus on fellowship and conversation, as well as spending time in God's creation.
+This camp experience is a bit more relaxed than our traditional camp weeks, and there is more focus on fellowship and conversation, as well as spending time in God's creation.
 Our wilderness camp area is located on an additional 22 acres beyond our main camp area.
-During our Wilderness Week, the campers and staff will camp out in tents or hammocks at our Wilderness Camp Area.
+During our Wilderness Camp, the campers and staff will camp out in tents or hammocks at our Wilderness Camp Area.
 We have separate boys and girls camp sites, with our base camp area in the center.
 The base camp includes our wilderness campfire where we gather for our meals and the campers will learn to cook several meals and desserts around the fire.
 We will have a few opportunities for the campers to learn and engage in discussion each day, including a morning class which takes place in our wilderness camp area, an evening message, and a campfire message around the campfire in our wilderness camp area.
 Campers are welcome to stay in a tent or hammock.
 Those who would like to stay in a hammock must bring their own.
 It is also highly encouraged that campers either bring a tent or plan to share with others.
 For those who are unable to bring a tent or hammock, WCSC will provide a tent.

 bottom of page